Grant Smith (footballer, born 1993): Career

 Smith signed for Lincoln City in June 2018.
 He made his professional debut on 14 August 2018, in the EFL Cup.
 He signed on loan for Maidstone United in October 2018, but was recalled on 4 December 2018.
 On 31 January 2020 he rejoined Boreham Wood on loan for the rest of the 2019/20 season.
 On 28 May 2020, it was announced Smith would leave the club at the end of his current contract.

 On 24 October 2020, Smith joined Wealdstone.
 Less than a month later Smith was released as Wealdstone tried to balance the books during the COVID-19 pandemic.

 In January 2021, Smith signed for fellow National League side Chesterfield.
 Originally only on a short-term contract, Smith signed a new contract extension in April 2021 that would keep him at the club until the summer of 2022.
 Smith left the club by mutual consent on 18 June 2021.

 On 23 June 2021, Smith joined National League side Yeovil Town on a one-year deal.
 Smith has his contract extension triggered at the end of the 2021–22 season.
 At the end of the 2022–23 season, Smith was released by Yeovil following the club's relegation from the National League.

 On 4 July 2023, Smith returned to the National League with Bromley.
 On 5 May 2024, he saved two penalties as Bromley defeated Solihull Moors on penalties to earn promotion to the English Football League for the first time in the club's history.

+His contract with Bromley was renewed for the 2026–27 season, after the club exercised a contract option.